Multivariate response and parsimony for Gaussian cluster-weighted models: Discussion

-The eMCWM family is quite parsimonious.
+The eMCWM family is parsimonious.
 Note that the completely unconstrained GPCM model (VVV) fits the same number of parameters as the completely unconstrained eMCWM model (VVV-VVV).
-When the eMCWM is applied to both simulated and real data, the BIC and the ICL are in agreement with each other for all but the iris data.
-For the iris data, the ICL picked a 2 component VVV-VVV model.
-The family's performance is investigated on simulated and real benchmark data.
-More generally, in comparison to the FMR and FMRC models, eMCWM performed better because it explicitly used the distribution of the covariates.
-Not using that information lead to estimated clusters (from the eFMR and eFMRC, and the {\tt flexmix} FMR and FMRC models) that did not agree with the observed grouping of the data.
+The family's performance is investigated on simulated and real benchmark data, where the BIC and the ICL are in agreement with each other for all but the iris data.
+More generally, the eMCWM performed better in comparison to the FMR and FMRC models because it explicitly uses the distribution of the covariates.
+Not using that information led to estimated clusters (from the eFMR and eFMRC as well as the {\tt flexmix} FMR and FMRC models) that did not agree with the observed grouping of the data.
 In comparison to the GPCMs, taking into account the regression structure by use of linear dependencies aided in better clustering performance on some benchmark data sets.
 As implemented in \texttt{flexmix}, FMR only models the distribution of the (assumed independent) $\bY|\bx$, while FMRC models both the distribution of (assumed independent) $\bY|\bx$ and a logistic model of the covariates, respectively.
-GPCMs and their ilk \citep[e.g.,][]{andrews2012,vrbik14} do not account for linear dependencies and rely on modeling the data directly with an appropriate distribution.
+GPCMs and their analogues for other distributions \citep[e.g.,][]{andrews2012,Punz:McNi:Robu:2013,vrbik14,dang2015b} do not account for linear dependencies and rely on modelling the data directly with an appropriate distribution.
 However, the eMCWM family models both linear dependencies and the distribution of the covariates.
-This results in better clustering performance when there is a clear regression relationship between the variables.
-Numerically, the EM algorithm is quite stable.
-However, to prevent fitting issues for the eMCWM family, the component sizes are computed before each M-step and a preset minimum size of the clusters is used \citep[cf.][]{celeux1988, flexmix}.
+This results in better clustering performance when a clear regression relationship exists between the variables.
+Numerically, the EM algorithm is stable.
+However, to prevent fitting small components with low generalized variance (determinant of the covariance matrix) for the eMCWM family, the component sizes are computed before each M-step and a preset minimum size of the clusters is used \citep[cf.][]{mclachlan2000,celeux1988,flexmix}.